Global Supply Chain and Logistics Management

 |COMM 345||Global Supply Chain & Logistics Management IV (Current and Regional Issues in Supply Chain and Logistics Management)|

-3 It's recommended to take COMM 394 Government and Business concurrently with COMM 415.
+2 It's recommended to take COMM 394 Environment, Society, and Government (formerly named Government and Business) concurrently with COMM 415.
 Alternatively, COMM 394 may be completed during the summer session after Year 2.

 Careers in Operations and Logistics